 To me, exploring the Redwood hikes and just looking up at the giant trees is an experience to behold for anyone.
 And the green mossy areas also add to the beauty of these places.

 However, one similarity between these 2 spots is the silence.
 Both places are very quiet and that is also a huge advantage, but where the Grand Canyon is open silence, the Redwoods are more of you feeling like you’re inside tranquil beauty (something difficult to describe unless you’re in the area).
 Plus there are elk there too (more animal life).
+And there are also a bunch of places to see Redwoods in California vs having to go to a few spots to see the Grand Canyon.

 Grand Canyon vs Sedona: